 The deadline for submitting cash election and transmittal forms will be 4:00 p.m., New York, New York time, on the fourth trading day prior to the merger's closing date; this deadline is known as the "cash election deadline".
 You will have the right to make a cash election from the time you receive your cash election form until the cash election deadline.
-The merger's closing date is expected to be May 24, 2005 and, therefore, the cash election deadline is currently expected to be May 18, 2005.
-If the anticipated cash election deadline changes because of a change in the anticipated closing date, Yellow Roadway and USF each will issue a press release, which will be available on each company's website (see "Where You Can Find More Information" on page 123), announcing the anticipated date of the cash election deadline.
+As soon as practicable after the closing date of the merger is determined, Yellow Roadway and USF each will issue a press release, which will be available on each company's website (see "Where You Can Find More Information" on page 123), containing the specific date of the cash election deadline.
 You will not be able to determine every factor that may cause the proration and allocation procedures to apply and, therefore, your estimate of the consideration you will receive based on the announced exchange ratio may not be accurate.
 Any shares of USF common stock for which a properly completed cash election and transmittal form is not submitted will be converted into Yellow Roadway common stock upon the completion of the merger, subject to the proration and allocation procedures described below.
 If you fail to submit a cash election and transmittal form by the election deadline, you will receive Yellow Roadway common stock in the merger, subject to the proration and allocation procedures described below.